SugarDarius/sugardarius/README.md

 I'm always looking for new challenges and projects to build tools, websites, apps and everything in between!

 ## My Projects
-Here some project I'm working on 😁:
+Here are some projects I'm working on 😁:

 <p>
   <a href="https://github.com/SugarDarius/arks">